schoenemeyer/hpl-amd-centos/README.md

-# Install and Run the HPL Linpack on a CentOS Workstation with AMD FX(tm)-6300 Six-Core Processor
+# Install and run the HPL Linpack on a CentOS Workstation with AMD FX(tm)-6300 Six-Core Processor

 - Download the latest source from
 http://www.netlib.org/benchmark/hpl/